In close collaboration with Greek Flavours, we built a headless commerce storefront on Advanced Shopify.

-Integration Zendesk and Klavio
+Integration Zendesk and Klaviyo

 Getting to Work

 The development process began with an initial discovery period.
-We always believe that this is a fundamentally important start to bringing any app to market.
-This early work involves scoping conversations to understand our client's full list of requirements and goals, creating wireframes, choosing technology stack and architecture.
+We believe this is a fundamentally important start to bringing any app to market.
+This early work involves scoping conversations to understand our client's full list of requirements and goals, creating wireframes, and choosing the technology stack and architecture.
 We ran the discovery phase over six weeks.
 From this point, we were able to shape a clear project timeline and solve problems that the client experienced with Magento.

 The client wanted to go headless, so to do that, we chose the Advanced Shopify plan.
 After the website switched over to Advanced Shopify, we were delighted to enter ''phase two''.

 We built a headless Shopify platform to enable Greek Flavours to scale the business internationally.
-Headless Shopify e-commerce allows for multilingual and multi-currency stores from the simplicity of a single backend.
+Headless Shopify commerce allows for multilingual and multi-currency stores from the simplicity of a single backend.
 And that’s really useful.
 But Greek Flavours didn’t just need a store that caters to a number of languages and currencies.
 They required an impressive user experience and no compromise on speed.
-Headless e-commerce has it all covered.
+Headless commerce has it all covered.
 We removed Shopify limitations and made it possible to display one content differently on desktop and mobile with headless.
 We made a separate front-end for desktop and mobile devices; however, it was added in CMS once without duplicates.

 The collection pages were essential pieces of the project—the information needed to be easy to get at and digest.
-We could keep it all clean and uncluttered with an intuitive top menu and embedded filters options on the pages.
+We could keep it all clean and uncluttered with an intuitive top menu and embedded filter options on the pages.